Easily explained: Network APIs

 An example: Imagine a plug would be a software programmer for a great application.
 A web shop with online ordering.
 Now you want to bring your products to the people via delivery service.

 The delivery service already exists.
 But the connection to your ordering system is missing.
 This is hidden behind an "API socket".
-You receive a programme code from the delivery service.
+You receive a program code from the delivery service.
 And now you can dock your application with the plug.
 Win-win!

 Such APIs are already standard in IT, but not in networks.
 This is about to change, as Deutsche Telekom will provide these useful interfaces for this purpose.
 It gives partner companies, for example start-ups, such access to our 5G network.